shader-slang/slang/docs/proposals/006-artifact-container-format.md

 * How to generate a key for the runtime scenario
 * How to produce keys for the persistant scenario - implies user control, and human readability
 * How to represent compilation in a composible 'nameable' way
+* How to produce options from a named combination

 The mechanism for producing keys in the runtime scenario could be used to check if an entry in the cache is out of date.

 Background: Hashing source
 ==========================

 Hashing source is something that is needed for runtime cache scenario, as it is necessary to generate a key purely from 'input' which source is part of.
+It can also be used in the persistent scenario, in order to validate if everything is in sync.
+That sync checking might perhaps only be performed when source and other resources are available.

 The fastest/simplest way to hash source, is to take the blob and hash that.
 Unfortunately there are several issues